zhandao/zero-rails_openapi/documentation/parameter.md

 Support all [data types](https://github.com/OAI/OpenAPI-Specification/blob/OpenAPI.next/versions/3.0.0.md#dataTypes) defined in OAS.

-In addition, you can use `format` in schema_hash to define in fine detail the data type being used, like: int32, float, date ...
+In addition, you can use `format` in schema_info to define in fine detail the data type being used, like: int32, float, date ...
 All the types you can use as following:
   - **String, 'binary', 'base64'**